 Julie Zorn came to Chadash Community Hebrew Academy in 2017 after spending 13 years in Tucson, AZ as a Jewish music specialist throughout the community and the Jewish Living and Learning Specialist at the Tucson Jewish Community Center.
 Julie credits her passion for Jewish education with summers spent at Jewish resident camp as a child, and in June 2017, Julie fulfilled her dream of completing a master’s degree in Jewish education from Hebrew College with a certificate in experiential education.
 Julie has won several awards in Jewish education including the Gerald and Marion Gendell Excellence in Jewish Education Award in both 2011 and in 2012, Tucson’s Coalition of Jewish Education ‘s Innovation in Jewish Education award in 2016, and Hebrew College’s Friedman Scholarship Award in Academic Achievement in 2017.
-In July 2019, Julie’s role in the Canton Jewish community was expanded to become the Director of Non-Rabbinic Duties and the Programming and Outreach Director for Temple Israel in addition to being the Chadash director.
+In July 2019, In addition to being the Chadash director, Julie is also Outreach Director for Temple Israel.
 Julie has two children, Haley and Dylan, and is thrilled to have returned to Northeastern Ohio where she grew up to raise them.

 Torah Tots Teacher and Mitkadem Hebrew Teacher

 Shalom!
 My name is Ellen Shankle.
 My educational background is in Early Childhood Education.
 I have been a Jewish educator in the Canton Jewish community for over 25 years, and the Beit Ha’am building is where I received my own Jewish education.
 As most of you know, my true passion in life is my love for dogs.